chunhanlee/CMPUT404-assignment-css-hell/README.md

 Changes
 =======

-Removed internal css for "A Tale of Two Cities"
+Removed internal css for all 3 gutenberg html files

 Resources
 =========
+Used the template css from "A Tale of Two Cities"

 Used for background Image for Part 1 http://textures8.com/paper-grunge-background-eight/